• Skip to primary navigation

 My Magic Cakes cookbook arrives.

-I had no idea I would love it so much or how hard it would be to learn the back end of a blog.
-I feel like I have gone back to college and got a degree in SEO, photography, and web design.
+I had no idea I would love it so much or how hard it would be to learn the back end of a website.
+I feel like I have gone back to college and got a degree in SEO, photography, social media marketing and web design.

-Connecting with my readers and sharing my shortcut recipes with them is a dream job in itself.
+Connecting with my readers and sharing my shortcut recipes with y'all is a dream job in itself.

 How I develop these shortcut recipes